scientist-softserv/softserv-training-workshops-2023/Session 8 - OAI gem.md

 - Add `lib/oai/provider/metadata_format/xxxxxx.rb`, where `xxxxxx` is the new format being defined.
 Normally in `initialize` the array of terms is set as `@fields =`.
 - Add (or update) `lib/oai/provider/model_decorator.rb` to define `map_xxxxxx`, the mapping from Hyku terms to the terms specified in @fields, for the new metadataPrefix.
-- Update `application.rb` to require & load the new oai files:
+- Update `application.rb` if necessary to require & load the new oai files:
 ```
 # OAI additions
 Dir.glob(File.join(File.dirname(__FILE__), "../lib/oai/**/*.rb")).sort.each do |c|